News on your favorite shows, specials & more!

 Not as footloose and fancy-free as his friends, Will decides to remain at home.
 Although he is not looking for change, it finds him when his girlfriend Heather becomes pregnant.
 Suddenly, Will’s life is instantly changed as he wrestles with the responsibilities of adulthood and raising a family.

 American Idiot is a brazen rock opera in the vein of The Who’s Tommy.
 The music is urgent, incendiary and, at times, regretful and poignant.
 Green Day’s punk rock ethos evokes reflection on the role of societal pressures and personal introspection.
-New Line's production smartly uses this drive the drama onstage.
+New Line's production smartly uses this to drive the drama onstage.

 Amid this time of anger, chaos and uncertainty, the musical finds its legs from the start as the ensemble blazes through several musical highlights, including “I Don’t Care,” “Boulevard of Broken Dreams,” “21 Guns,” and the ever-popular closer “Good Riddance (Time of Your Life).”

 These songs, performed with vigor by a talented ensemble and backed by a take-no-prisoners band, form the backbone of the production.
-While dialogue is nonexistent, the musical’s message of isolation, fear and restlessness come to the surface in song.
+While dialogue is nonexistent, the musical’s message of isolation, fear and restlessness comes to the surface in song.

 Providing his inner monologue is Bee Mecey as St. Jimmy.
 Raging from start to finish, she serves as the perfect foil for Humburg.
-Her singing on “She’s A Rebel,” is blistering bliss.
+Her singing on “She’s A Rebel” is blistering bliss.

 DeAnte Bryant and Rafael DaCosta are each excellent as Will and Tunny respectively.
 Both actors bring a dynamic feeling of frustration to their roles that help solidify the dramatic tension.
 Both actors are also tremendous singers.

 Locked and loaded, the flannel-clad troupe of American Idiot bring the indignation as they get their dander up.
-Fighting the system of terror and deception in the early 21st century with visceral bravado they fearlessly convey their characters anxieties about an inexact future with Green Day’s musical chaos leading the charge.
+Fighting the system of terror and deception in the early 21st century with visceral bravado they fearlessly convey their characters' anxieties about an inexact future, with Green Day’s musical chaos leading the charge.

 American Idiot is filled with rapid choreography and staged with the actors literally bearing down on their audience to escalate the uncomfortable atmosphere before them.